nohren/Interstellar-Asteroids-2D/README.md

 #  Interstellar-Asteroids-2D

-My first Unity project :muscle:

-:milky_way: This is my re-creation of the timeless 1979 Atari release by Lyle Rains, Ed Logg, and Dominic Walsh :space_invader:
+:milky_way: This is a re-creation of the timeless 1979 Atari release by Lyle Rains, Ed Logg, and Dominic Walsh :space_invader:

 **Compatibility:**

-This is a WebGL build

 Windows, MacOS, Linux with browser enabled WebGL